Do you have a travel bucket list?

 Natural beauty is something that Iceland has heaps of and, after visiting both Scotland and Canada recently, Dettifoss is next on the list for my new-found waterfall obsession.
 From whale-watching and Icelandic sheep to puffins and the largest bird cliff in Europe, Iceland is also home to some truly incredible-sounding wildlife experiences.4 - It's so close!

 When I look at photos of Iceland, I always forget just how close it is.
-Reykjavik is only a 3-hour flight from London and you can get a return for as little as £53 - cheaper than some train returns within the UK.
+Reykjavik is only a 3-hour flight from London and you can get a return for as little as £53 - cheaper than some train returns within the UK - or even splash out and fly in Air Transat's Club Class for less than an economy ticket with other airlines.
 Or if you're coming from the other side of the Atlantic, you can even stop there on your way to Europe with WOWAir.
 And when you put it like that, there really seems no excuse not to visit Iceland.

 A quick scroll through Iceland can only fuel the wanderlust so much.
 So, Iceland, I’m coming for you.
 2018 will be our year.